auroreloisy/otto-benchmark/README.md

 - `learn`: for **learning a DRL policy** for the task
 - `visualize`: for **visualizing a search** episode

 The code organization and usage is self-explanatory.
-It is illustrated below.
+It is explained through examples below.

+The four test cases used in the benchmark are:
+- isotropic-19x19
+- isotropic-53x53
+- windy-medium-detections
+- windy-low-detections

 ### Visualize